 IMO 2020 signifies a landmark regulation aimed at mitigating global pollution by reducing emissions.
 Enacted on January 1, 2020, this directive mandates stringent controls on emissions through the compulsory implementation of the Data Collection System (DCS) by the International Maritime Organization (IMO).

 In compliance, shipping lines globally are compelled to invest in technologies to minimize sulfur emissions, incurring additional costs.
-Consequently, shipping costs have surged either through logistical tariffs or the adoption of low sulfur fuel, prompted by the necessity to adhere to the new regulations.
+Consequently, shipping costs have surged either through logistical tariffs or the adoption of low-sulfur fuel, prompted by the necessity to adhere to the new regulations.

-Furthermore, it’s necessary to adjust BAF charges to match the new fuel prices if shipping companies choose low sulfur fuel.
+Furthermore, it’s necessary to adjust BAF charges to match the new fuel prices if shipping companies choose low-sulfur fuel.
 This means that IMO 2020 directly affects BAF rates worldwide, requiring changes to adapt to the changing rules.

 Conclusion